carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 to the cluster.
 When we are sitting at a computer (or standing, or holding it in our hands or on our wrists), we have come to expect a visual display with icons, widgets, and perhaps some windows or applications: a _graphical user interface_, or GUI.
-Since computer clusters are remote resources that we connect to over often slow or laggy interfaces (WiFi and VPNs especially), it is more practical to use a _command-line interface_, or CLI, in which commands and results are transmitted via text, only.
-Anything other than text (images, for example) must be written to disk and opened with a separate program.
+Since computer clusters are remote resources that we connect to over slow or intermittent interfaces (WiFi and VPNs especially), it is more practical to use a _command-line interface_, or CLI, to send commands as plain-text.
+If a command returns output, it is printed as plain text as well.
+The commands we run today will not open a window to show graphical results.

 If you have ever opened the Windows Command Prompt or macOS Terminal, you have seen a CLI.
-If you have already taken The Carpentries' courses on the UNIX Shell or Version Control, you have used the CLI on your local machine somewhat extensively.
-The only leap to be made here is to open a CLI on a _remote_ machine, while taking some precautions so that other folks on the network can't see (or change) the commands you're running or the results the remote machine sends back.
+If you have already taken The Carpentries' courses on the UNIX Shell or Version Control, you have used the CLI on your _local machine_ extensively.
+The only leap to be made here is to open a CLI on a _remote machine_, while taking some precautions so that other folks on the network can't see (or change) the commands you're running or the results the remote machine sends back.
 We will use the Secure SHell protocol (or SSH) to open an encrypted network connection between two machines, allowing you to send & receive text and data without having to worry about prying eyes.